Underground hip-hop

 Underground hip-hop (also known as underground rap) is a scene and style of hip-hop music that is defined as being countercultural in nature, existing outside of and in contrast to the sounds, style and aesthetics of mainstream hip-hop.
 Despite this, underground artists have often reached widespread success and popularity through internet virality, critical acclaim, or appearances on the Billboard charts.

 Originally associated with conscious, experimental and progressive rap, the term later shifted to refer to several trap-descendant internet rap scenes and music that emerged during the late 2000s and 2010s.

+Etymology

+In 2026, the blog Pigeons & Planes published an article regarding the semantic change of the term "underground rap" in the 2020s online rap scene.
+Mano Sundaresan the Head of Editorial Content at of Pitchfork and co-founder of the blog No Bells has described modern underground hip-hop as falling into two camps, an "underground that's truly independent and truly DIY that caters to very specific audiences" and an underground scene of "party-adjacent artists who sprang up during the Covid era in these cordoned off bubbles on the internet".